Navigating Dog Ownership During Autistic Burnout

 If you’re experiencing burnout and need support with dog training or behavior, consider reaching out.
 As a certified dog trainer, Dynamic Dog Practitioner, and adult-diagnosed autistic individual, I provide virtual behavior guidance calls worldwide and in-person sessions and classes in the Jackson, MS metro area.
 Together, we can create a plan that supports both your dog’s needs and your personal well-being.
 Let’s help you and your dog thrive!

 Disclaimer: I am a professional dog trainer and certified dog behavior consultant, but I am not a veterinarian or doctor.
 The information provided in this article is for educational and informational purposes only and is not intended to be a substitute for professional veterinary or medical advice, diagnosis, or treatment.
-Always consult with a qualified veterinarian or doctor regarding any medical concerns you may have about your dog’s health.
+Always consult with a qualified veterinarian or doctor regarding any medical concerns you may have about your health or your dog’s health.
 If you suspect your dog is in pain or experiencing discomfort, seek the guidance of a licensed veterinary professional for proper assessment and treatment.
 Never disregard or delay seeking veterinary advice.

 Lauren Tsao